Part III: Additional package install in Windows Subsystem for Linux (WSL)

 • Putty & Pageant installed with choco

-• Pageant-Keys from Windows are made available to WSL through wsl-ssh-pageant bridge
+• Pageant-Keys from Windows are made available to WSL through a socket (WSL1 & WSL2)

 If you generated a private id_rsa with the above instructions, copy it to the linux ssh folder with: